DDMAL/ddmal.github.io/README.md

 ## Creating your lab member page

 Inside the **_lab_members** folder, there are five different folders that contain markdown files for your respective page on the website as a lab member.
-Choose the folder related to your afiliation, and copy an existing user file to add your own details to.
+Choose the folder related to your affiliation, and copy an existing user file to add your own details to.
 Vanilla templates for each of the five lab member categories are also available in the **TEMPLATES** folder at the root directory.
 Copy, paste, and rename in the correct subfolder within **_lab_members**.

 When adding an image for a lab member page, place it in the **assets/lab_members** directory.
 Reference the exact filename for the *photo* variable in the respective lab member's markdown file.